 example directly in the current symbol table.
 It only enters the module name

-Using the module name we can access the function using dot (.) operation.
-For example:
+Using the module name we can access the function using the dot

 >>> example.add(4,5.5) 9.5

 Python has a ton of standard modules available.

 You can check out the full list of Python standard modules and what they are for.
 These files are in the Lib directory inside the location where you installed Python.